amita-kapoor/Behavioural-Cloning-SDC/writeup_report.md

 #### 1. Solution Design Approach

+From starting to deal with the problem of overfitting i had my dataset split into training (80%) and validation set (20%).
+The MSE loss of training and validation dataset enables us to know if our model is overfitting or underfitting.

 Initially I experimented with a very simple MLP model and used only center camera image, it was utter failure the car just kept moving in circles.
 Then as I added the CNN layers the car started to stay more on road, but was still not able to handle curves.
-With the introduction of **Nvidia Dave model** the performance improved further, but now car was failing at sharp turns.
+With the introduction of **Nvidia Dave model** the performance improved further, it could maneuvre soft turns, but now car was failing at sharp turns.
 This forced me to look at my training data.
 From the plot of training and validation loss, I knew the problem is not of overfitting, but instead the model has not learned to take sharp turns, which were at times necessary.

 ![Loss](Figure_1.png)

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...

-Then I ...
+To teach model sharp turns the training dataset needs sufficient sharp turns, one way to generate this was driving zig-zag fashion, and so getting large turns, but this could lead the model to learn to drive in zig-zag and not straight, so I decided against it.

+Instead I decided to use the left and right camera images along with corrected steering angle. the correction in steering anfle took sometime to optimize but finally a correction of 0.35 seemed a good option.

 The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+There were a few spots where the vehicle almost was going off the track, but it saved itself everytime.
+Still, had I been sitting on the car that would have given me serious heart attacks!!

-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
+But still it is remarkable that at the end of the process, the car was able to drive autonomously around the track without leaving the road. :muscle:

+The things which I will try to improve my model given sufficient time (On my ```GTX 1070``` 30 epochs took about 3 hours) are:

+1. Since both validation and training loss were still decreasing, increasing the epochs will help in making the model learn further.
+2. Right now we have only two tracks, increasing the dataset will definitely help.
+3. I will try BatchNormalization instead of Dropout, it seems to give good results in classification tasks, it may help here as well.

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture (model.py lines 104-131) consisted of a convolution neural network with the following layers and layer sizes.

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

 ![Model summary](model_summary.png)

 #### 3. Creation of the Training Set & Training Process